-8. Call to action.
+8. Call to action

 Tell prospects exactly what you want them to do.
 "Call today for more information" or "See us online" are two of the most common desired actions.
 What happens when they see you online could be the subject for another book - this is very important.
+Another great way to get people to see your offer and call to action is to position them near each other and in a color that doesn't match the rest of the design.
+That way, their eye will be involuntarily dragged to your offer and call to action (CTA).

-9. Contact information.
+9. Contact information